marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_01_Hello_Python.md

 Once you have your Jupyter notebook open, you must be wanting to do something right?
 Why don't you write something.
 The problem is, computers are dumb, they don't understand what you want them to do unless you "give the orders" in a very specific way.
 And that's the golden rule of programming, and it's the rule you're going to have the most trouble with.
 The rule is simple, once you've found a problem that you want/need to solve using code, you need to do two things:
 1. Solving the problem in a structured way that the computer can follow, we call it an algorithm. (hardest part);
 2. Write your algorithm in a way that the computer understands.
 That's the syntax.
 (Not that hard after some practice).

+### The zen of Python:

+    import this

+    The Zen of Python, by Tim Peters

+    Beautiful is better than ugly.
+    Explicit is better than implicit.
+    Simple is better than complex.
+    Complex is better than complicated.
+    Flat is better than nested.
+    Sparse is better than dense.
+    Readability counts.
+    Special cases aren't special enough to break the rules.
+    Although practicality beats purity.
+    Errors should never pass silently.
+    Unless explicitly silenced.
+    In the face of ambiguity, refuse the temptation to guess.
+    There should be one-- and preferably only one --obvious way to do it.
+    Although that way may not be obvious at first unless you're Dutch.
+    Now is better than never.
+    Although never is often better than *right* now.
+    If the implementation is hard to explain, it's a bad idea.
+    If the implementation is easy to explain, it may be a good idea.
+    Namespaces are one honking great idea -- let's do more of those!

 But don't worry, this is the kind of thing that take a while to get it, so don't rush it.
 But with that said, let's try to write our first program, shall we?